 Sazon Seasoning

 Keep in an airtight container at room temperature for up to 6 months.
 It won’t necessarily be “bad” after this, but the flavors will not be as potent.
 I recommend a glass jar or container.

-It isn’t always available in grocery stores, though groceries with Latin foods tend to have it.
+Annatto powder isn’t always available in grocery stores, though groceries with Latin foods and hispanic markets tend to have it.
 I order mine online.
 Amazon has plenty of choices for only a few dollars (like this one – affiliate), and I usually get Badia brand.
 Ground annatto sometimes goes by the name “achiote.”

+Sazon Seasoning